Trauma-Informed Care

 3. Responds by fully integrating knowledge about trauma into policies, procedures, and practices; and

-4. Seeks to actively resist re-traumatization.
+4. Seeks to actively Resist re-traumatization.

 Trauma-Informed Physical Examination